 The CRO industry provides independent product development services for the pharmaceutical, biotechnology and medical device industries.
-Companies in these industries outsource product development services to CROs in order to manage the drug development process more efficiently and to cost-effectively maximize the profit potential of patent-protected products.
-The CRO industry has evolved since the 1970s from a small number of companies that provided limited clinical services to a larger number of CROs that offer a range of services that encompass the entire research and development process, including preclinical development, clinical trials management, clinical data management, study design, biostatistical analysis, central laboratory and regulatory affairs services.
+Companies in these industries outsource product development services to CROs in order to manage the drug development process more efficiently and to cost-effectively maximize the profit potential of both patent-protected and generic products.
+The CRO industry has evolved since the 1970s from a small number of companies that provided limited clinical services to a larger number of CROs that offer a range of services that encompass the entire research and development process, including pre-clinical development, clinical trials management, clinical data management, study design, biostatistical analysis, post marketing surveillance, central laboratory and regulatory affairs services.
 CROs are required to provide these services in accordance with good clinical and laboratory practices, as governed by the applicable regulatory authorities.